Prisoners and Self Harm

 If there is no Listener scheme available, volunteers from the local Samaritans branch may visit the prison to give you face to face support.

 Deciding to stop

 The first step is to decide that you want to stop self-harming.
-If you are not sure, it could be more difficult.
-You should not agree to stop just because other people want you to.
-You might not want to stop at the moment, but thinking about it is the first step.
+If you aren’t sure, it could be more difficult.
+You shouldn’t agree to stop just because other people want you to.
+You might not want to stop at the moment but thinking about it is the first step.